 McGill also says, “If your Doctor’s primary approach to your recovery lies in pain medication, you need different expertise”.
 He says, “If all you have been given is a list of exercises from your physiotherapist, you need to find a new approach”

-And along these lines, I feel confident to say he would agree with my thought, that if all you get is needles from your acupuncturist, adjustments from your chiropractor, or massage from your massage therapist, and you need repeated visits just to manage your back pain, your need to find a new approach!
+And along these lines, I feel confident to say he would agree with my thought, that if all you get is acupuncture for back pain from your acupuncturist, adjustments from your chiropractor, or massage from your massage therapist, and you need repeated visits just to manage your back pain over the years, your need to find a new way!
 When you see us at The Acupuncture Turning Point we speed up the process of you finding a better approach.
-We know that acupuncture or other therapies are assisting you on that journey, and do not cure you of your problem by themselves.
+We know that acupuncture or other therapies for back pain are assisting you on that journey, and do not cure you of your problem by themselves.

 We sell McGill’s practical guide “Back Mechanic” at cost at our clinic ($40 + GST), or you can buy it online from the usual outlets like amazon.
 In the meantime, if you don’t get the book, watch for our series of blogs in the next year on back pain, where we summarize the highlights of this practical reference.